Reviews You Can Rely On

 Why Trust GearLab

-Our expert panel consists of gear testers Jediah Porter, Ian Nicholson, and Zach Joseph Lovell; all three of them are international certified IFMGA/American Mountain Guides.
-Jed is based in the Eastern Sierra and leads adventures that range from rock climbing to ski mountaineering.
+Our expert panel for this review consists of gear testers Ian Nicholson and Zach Lovell.
+Both Ian and Zach are internationally certified IFMGA/American Mountain Guides.
 Ian is based in the Pacific Northwest, where wet weather is a regular occurrence.
 Zach lives, works, and plays in a variety of climates, from Colorado to Alaska to Europe, and spends plenty of time in the rain and snow.
-When they aren't guiding, Jed, Ian, and Zach spend most of their time pursuing their own outdoor objectives.
+When they aren't guiding, they spend most of their time pursuing their own outdoor objectives.
 This team knows the value of having the right gear and is no stranger to unpredictable and inclement weather.

 rain pants - in the name of testing, our team stresses products in many mountain...